ChristopherSiems/ChristopherSiems.github.io/about.md

 author_profile: true
 ---

 Hi there, my name is Christoper Siems and welcome to my website and blog!
-There's not much here now but please check in every once in a while or subscribe to the RSS feed so you can keep up with what I'm all about
+There's not much here now but please check in every once in a while so you can keep up with what I'm all about

 I am a computer science, data science, and math student at Clark University.
 Currently, I'm a junior at Clark pursuing my undergraduate degree.
 At Clark I have taken classes in a range of computing and math related topics such as: